jepstein-eagle/adaptable/packages/adaptable/adaptable-theming-guide.md

 # AdapTable Theming and Styling Guide

-A theme is basically a collection of css variables that AdapTable exposes, and you can customise.
+A theme is essentially a collection of css variables that AdapTable exposes, and you can customise.

 You can have more css theme files imported in the app without them overriding each-other.

-System Themes
+### System Themes

-to go here - light and dark
-Note
-The default Theme for AdapTable is Light Theme.
+AdapTable ships with 2 themes: *light* (the default) and *dark*

-If you wish to use the Dark Theme, specify 'dark' as the Current Theme in the Theme section of Predefined Config.
+If you wish to use the Dark Theme, specify *dark* as the Current Theme in the Theme section of Predefined Config.
 Make sure, if using ag-Grid, that you also import the associated vendor theme.
-AdapTable allows you to choose from one of two shipped themes (Light Theme and Dark Theme), or to create your own themes.

-You do not need to provide a VendorGridClassName when using either of the System Themes as this is done for you, using the following defaults:
+You do not need to provide a VendorGridClassName when using either of the System Themes as this is done for you.

-ag-Grid -  Light Theme: balham,   Dark Theme: balham-dark

-Hypergrid - a Light Theme (blue and white alternating rows) and a Dark Theme (black and grey alternating rows) provided by us.

-In order to ensure that the vendor grid will update in line with the System Theme, make sure that the useDefaultVendorGridThemes property is set to true in Adaptable Options.

-The default system theme is Light Theme so, at startup, your underlying vendor grid will automatically pick up the light theme associated with it (if useDefaultVendorGridThemes is set to true).

 This means that you only need provide themes for AdapTable and / or the Vendor Grid if you are unhappy with the defaults that we provide.

-Link to Theme State
+### Applying a Theme

 When AdapTable applies a theme, it sets the `ab--theme-<THEME_NAME>` css className on the document HTML element - so only one theme will be applied at any given time.

-### Writing a theme
+### Writing a Theme

-In order to write a theme, let's call it `blue`, you have to define it with the following css:
+In order to write a theme - let's call it `blue` - you have to define it with the following css:

 ```css
 html.ab--theme-blue {